nutanix/libvfio-user/docs/vfio-user.rst

 |              | +-----+--------------------------------------+ |
 +--------------+--------+---------------------------------------+

+* *argsz* is the maximum size of the reply payload.
 * *Address* is the base DMA address of the DMA region.
 * *Size* is the size of the DMA region.
 * *Offset* must be zero (ignored)